angadhn/MySite/_notes/Space Data Center Analysis.md

 > [!tip] Takeaway 3
-> Radiators appear to require 9-16 launches due to their inherently lower mass and volume efficiency compared to roll-out solar arrays.
-I am genuinely skeptical about radiators being single launch here in the near-time horizon unless rapid advancements (e.g novel materials with high specific heat rejection rates) happen.
-In their current form, they do not conveniently roll-up like thin film solar arrays so will stow inefficiently in launchers.
+> Radiators likely require 9–16 Starship launches due to their inherently lower mass and volume efficiency compared to roll-out solar arrays.
+Unlike thin-film PV, current radiator designs do not stow compactly, and lack deployable architectures with similar areal packing density.
+Without rapid advancement—such as lightweight materials with high specific heat rejection per unit mass or compact deployable structures—it is difficult to see radiators achieving single-launch feasibility for 40 MW-scale systems in the near term.
+Thermal management, not compute or power generation, remains the primary launch-limiting factor for orbital data centers.

-The analysis closes out with a brief examination of server racks.
+That said, we will close out with an examination of server racks.

 # Server Racks

 Having established that radiators are more dominant than power systems on the SDC launch manifest, it is also worth deriving the SDC's implicit server mass assumptions and compare them to industry benchmarks.
 Their total compute deployment of ~40 MW is to be achieved using 300 [Nvidia GB200 NVL72](https://www.supermicro.com/manuals/brochure/Brochure-AI-SuperCluster-NVIDIA-GB200-NVL72.pdf) racks with each rack needing [120 kW per rack](https://www.sunbirddcim.com/blog/your-data-center-ready-nvidia-gb200-nvl72#:~:text=The%20GB200%20NVL72%20is%20likely%20to%20require%20120%20kW%20per%20rack).
+This is claimed to take up 50% of Starship's payload bay volume.
 First, I clarify that the calculations align with the actual specs of the rack:

 $$
 \begin{align} P_{effective,per-rack} &= \frac{P_{total}}{N_{racks}} \\ &= \frac{40{,}000 \text{ kW}}{300} \\ &= 133.3 \text{ kW per rack} \end{align}